radusqrt/numerical-methods/PA/TutorialCPP.md

 }

-/* Side note: if you needed to iterate through the elements of a queue, you'd actually need more than a queue */
+/* Side note: if you needed to iterate through the elements of a queue, you'd actually need more than a queue. */
 ```

 ## std::stack